Winter Dormancy – The Great Plant Snooze 🌿❄️

 ❌ Completely stopping watering

-❌ Trying to force growth with feeding, fertilizers or indoor grow lights.
+❌ Trying to force growth with feeding, fertilisers, or indoor grow lights.

 A Quick Word on Trimming

-Winter is actually a great time to give your plants a little haircut and move them in bigger homes if needed.
+Winter is actually a great time to give your plants a little haircut and transplant if needed.

 Final Thoughts 🌿